moneroexamples/finding-mine-tx-ins-and-outs/README.md

 # Find which tx inputs and ouputs are ours

-Due to how [Monero](https://getmonero.org/) monero works, it is rather impossible to know which input and outputs in a given transaction belong to a specific user based on their record in the blockchain.
+Due to how [Monero](https://getmonero.org/) monero works, it is rather impossible to know which inputs and outputs in a given transaction belong to a specific user based on their record in the blockchain.
 The reason is, that knowing someone's xmr address does not enable us to get this information from the blockchain.
 In order